 - The can provide accurate readings even when installed in extremely harsh environments.

-- TTS provides pressure transmitters from well-known brands such as Rosemount, Foxboro, and Honeywell.
+- TTS provides refurbished pressure transmitters from well-known brands such as Rosemount and Foxboro.
 Hence, customers can be assured that the transmitters are of the highest quality.

 Industrial Applications of Pneumatic and Electronic Pressure Transmitters